 Height TTB (Feet)

 Pilot and Advance Pilot Rated only.
 Current full Avon members only with National Trust helmet sticker.

 MID WEEK ONLY!
-We have no permission to fly at weekends when the site is busy with model flyers.
-Pilot rated and above pilots with a current Avon helmet sticker and a National Trust Helmet Sticker may fly for the purpose of launching for XC flights.
-CP ra
+We have no permission to fly at weekends/bank holidays when the site is busy with model flyers.
+Only fly for the purpose of launching for XC flights.
+Restricted to hours 11am - 5.30pm